IBM/cloud-native-starter/workshop-one-service/4-kubernetes.md

   ![In the overview you see the created deployment and the pod](images/lab-4-deployment-2.png)

-# 3. Apply the service.yaml
+# 3. Apply the service

 After the definition of the Pod we need to define how to access the Pod.
 For this we use a service in Kubernetes.
 For more details see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/) for service.